 Jamie Bryan Hall, a seasoned quantitative analyst with experience at the Central Intelligence Agency, the White House and private business, is a senior policy analyst in Domestic Policy Studies.
-In his current role, Jamie conducts original quantitative research including economic modeling and statistical analysis on a variety of issues including education, health care and welfare.
+In his current role, Jamie leads quantitative analysis of conservative public policies related to issues including education, health care, immigration, religious liberty and welfare.

 He has frequently written on the importance of skills-based immigration, with an emphasis on the interaction between our immigration and welfare systems.
 His research has also exposed exaggerations in the government's poverty statistics, taxpayer-subsidized waste in the higher education system, and misleading information from abortion providers.

 Before joining Heritage in 2014, Hall spent eight years in the private sector, primarily developing models to forecast sales for electric cooperatives under various public policy, technology, economic, and weather scenarios.
 He testified before and prepared testimony for state and federal energy regulators on subjects including the benefits of electricity markets and the harm caused to consumers by overly-burdensome environmental regulations.
 He also consulted on quantitative topics for clients in health care, agriculture, and the government.

 He previously served four years as an analyst at the Central Intelligence Agency.
 He completed temporary assignments to the staff of the Council of Economic Advisers and the National Security Council during the George W. Bush administration.
 He was a member of the team that negotiated summit documents and prepared the President for the 2003 G8 Summit in Evian, France.

 Hall earned a bachelor's degree in applied mathematics, focusing on economics, and master's degree in statistics, both from Harvard University in 2002.
 During college, he interned with the Republican Party of Kentucky, U.S. Senators Mitch McConnell and Jim Bunning, and The Heritage Foundation.